alhoj/MVPA/README.md

 -classify_all.m: Here you can run multiple runs of the classifier for different settings.

 -make_script_array.m: Generates and submits scripts to run on triton (using Slurm).
-Calls